marketneutral/alphatools/README.md

 # alphatools

-This allows you to run a Jupyter notebook research sandbox for factor research.
+This package provides convenience functions to help make the alpha factor research process more accessible.

-For example, with a Jupyter notebook, you can
+For example, with `alphatools`, in a Jupyter notebook, you can

 ```python